Eikku-git/Smooth-slope-movement/README.md

 Demonstrates a smooth character controller that aligns movement with slopes.
-All scripts by me.
 WASD to move around.